iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 ## Significant Relationships

-* Juan Pi Andreu - My long-time manager, a wealth of experience, patience and good decisions
+* Juan Pi Andreu - My long-time manager, a wealth of experience and patience.
+He seems to have guidance for any situation.
-* Ryan Desmond - founder of Coding Nomads
+* Ryan Desmond - founder of Coding Nomads.
 * Andreu Tortajada - IT Project Manager at Barcelona Council
 * Pablo Moles - Senior Developer at Oracle